-NP is an interdisciplinary field that spans psychology and nutrition, as well as elements of pharmacology, microbiology, psychiatry, immunology, and other health sciences.
-NP is aligned with principles of integrative health, and the newly emerging healthcare approach referred to as 'whole health’.
+Nutritional psychology is its own interdisciplinary field that spans psychology and nutrition, as well as elements of pharmacology, microbiology, psychiatry, immunology, and other health sciences.
+NP is aligned with principles of integrative health, and the newly emerging healthcare approach referred to as 'whole health.'

-NP does not involve treatment, intervention, or cure.
-Rather, it combines information in nutrition science with psycho-educational tools to build an individual’s internalized awareness of how the foods they are consuming contribute to the way they feel.
-This process advocates for an internalized shift in one’s understanding of the benefits of eating for nutritive value, rather than for convenience and impulse.
+No. Nutritional psychology does not involve treatment, intervention, or "cures."
+NP uses psycho-nutritional tools to build individuals' internalized awareness of how the foods they are consuming contribute to the way they feel.
+This process advocates for an internalized shift in one’s understanding of the benefits of eating for nutritive value, rather than for convenience, impulse, or perceptual triggering.
 In doing so, NP aims to bypass some of the failure-prone demands associated with navigating the western diet (i.e., willpower and control).
-Nutritional Psychology is designed to be complimentary and in addition to standard medical interventions and treatments supportive of mental health.
+Nutritional psychology is designed to be complimentary to standard medical interventions and treatments supportive of mental health.

-NP is not designed to treat or cure mental illness, nor is it designed to replace therapeutic interventions by professionals trained to intervene in mental health disorders, illness or mental crises.
-NP is designed to guide individuals through an educational process that increases their awareness of the effects that their daily dietary intake patterns are having on their mood, sense of well-being, and mental health.
-This educational process provides a piece of the puzzle for supporting mental health, but is never to be used as a substitute for psychiatric or medical interventions.
-If you or someone you know are suffering from suicidal thoughts, please seek medical attention immediately.
-Nutritional Psychology cannot be used to cure or treat mental illness and clinical disorders.
+NP is not designed to treat or cure mental illness, nor is it designed to replace therapeutic interventions by professionals trained to intervene in mental health disorders, illness, or mental crises.
+Rather, this field can help individuals increase their awareness of the effects that their dietary intake may be having on their mood, sense of well-being, and mental health.
+This educational process can support mental health, but is never to be used as a substitute for psychiatric or medical interventions.
+If you or someone you know is suffering from suicidal thoughts, please seek medical attention immediately.

 There is no formal title of “Nutritional Psychologist” in existence today.
-CNP has been working to develop the specialty of Nutritional Psychology, and advocate for its use in the future of mental healthcare.
-We have been developing the educational curriculum for students and mental health professionals, as well as the methods, concepts, tool, and scope of practice guidelines within the field.
+CNP has been working to develop the specialty of Nutritional Psychology and advocate for its use in the future of mental healthcare.
+We have begun building the new educational curriculum for students and mental health professionals, as well as the methods, concepts, tool, and scope of practice guidelines within the field.
 Part of our mission is to support the establishment of degree programs and a licensing board for Nutritional Psychology.
 To support this future, please consider taking two minutes to complete an NP Advocacy Form.

-CNP developed the first university-based curriculum in Nutritional Psychology for the Continuing Education (CE) program at John F. Kennedy University in 2008.
-This program evolved over the last 12 years to include a 7-course, online certificate program provided to mental health professionals, educators, dietitians, health coaches, and interested individuals.
-In 2020, the authors of the JFK certificate elected to remove this long-standing program to make way for vastly updated course content and evolved methodology in the field of NP.
+CNP developed the first university-based curriculum in nutritional psychology for the Continuing Education (CE) program at John F. Kennedy University in 2008.
+This program evolved over the last 12 years to include a seven-course certification.
+In 2020, the authors elected to retire this long-standing program to make way for vastly updated research and conceptualization in the field of NP.
 In 2021, we released the first course in the next-generation nutritional psychology curriculum and certification.
 NP 110: Introduction to Nutritional Psychology Methods covers the foundation concepts, terms, and research findings in the field.
 It is designed for mental health and allied professionals, nutritionists, students, and other interested individuals.
 NP 110 is worth 8 CE credits and 10 CPE credits.